Master of Science in Counseling

 General Information

 At least 60 units of approved graduate work are required for the Master of Science degrees.
-All students go through a basic core sequence of academic courses including four semesters of supervised counseling practicum and internship and electives according to their area of specialization.
-Two-year fieldwork placements are required in two different settings.
-The department works collaboratively with over 150 community agencies that provide service and training opportunities for our students.
-These agencies are carefully screened to meet our standards.
+All students go through a basic core sequence of academic courses including four semesters of supervised counseling practicum and internship.
+Students select electives according to their area of specialization.
+Two different academic year field placements are required.
+The department works collaboratively with over 150 community agencies, schools, colleges and universities that provide service and training opportunities for our students.
+These sites are carefully screened to meet our standards.
 Fieldwork placements are viewed as an integral part of the training of prospective counselors.

 Once admitted to the program, students may petition the department’s program coordinator and chair for up to 12 units of appropriate post-baccalaureate degree work taken in other institutions within seven years from the date students plan to graduate.
 Courses taken for another degree or credential may not be counted toward the master’s degree.
 Courses taken at other institutions after admission to the graduate program may not be counted toward the master’s degree.
 Refer to Graduate Admissions and Graduate Studies, Transfer Credit from Other Institutions for more information.

 It may be possible to complete the M.S. program either as a full-time student or as a part-time student.
-Throughout the program, students' course schedules may involve daytime, late afternoon, and evening classes.
-Classes are offered fall and spring semesters (rarely offered in the summer and generally not available online).
-Students must expect that their personal and work schedules will need to be sufficiently flexible to accommodate fieldwork requirements and department class schedules.
+Students must, however, expect that their personal and work schedules will need to be flexible to accommodate fieldwork requirements and department class schedules (must be able to take in daytime, late afternoon, and evening classes at various times in the program).
+The program is an in-person program.

 Admission to Program